srobo/docs/simulator/setting_up_simulator.md

 Our simulator runs in a program called Webots.
 In order to run the simulation you first need to install Webots.
-You need to download [Webots for here](https://cyberbotics.com/#download) and install it.
+You need to download [Webots from here](https://cyberbotics.com/#download) and install it.

 The current supported version is "R2023b".